-The Manchester Town Council, by a majority of 34 to 22, have passed a resolution declaring that the scheme of Education, known as the Manchester and Salford Scheme, is unnecessary and unjust, and that they intend to do everything possible to prevent it from passing into law.
+The Manchester Town Council, by a majority of 34 to 22, have passed a resolution declaring that the scheme of Education, known as the Manchester and Salford Scheme, is unnecessary and unjust, and that they intend to do speakers made to the probable policy of the new Tory Administration in the matter of the demands made by foreign courts against the refugees in this country.
+A resolution was also passed in approbation of the Society at whose instance the meeting had been called.